Create a new type of role for not project specific maintenance

 The first one would let the user create a root project, the second permission would only allow creation of subprojects inside his projects.

 #6 Updated by Joe Junior over 7 years ago

 +1 as a new user it was the first "flaw" I noticed.
 I had to create a fake project so that I could give permission to create projects without giving Admin powers (which shouldn't be treated lightly).
 I'm sure there are other powers that could be useful to hand to a non admin user.

-#7 Updated by Zer Guz about 3 years ago
+#7 Updated by Zer Guz over 3 years ago

 +1.
 I also think that some "global" permissions (such as "create project") have to be assigned (by admin) per user, not per projects.

 Also the way "create projects" is currently granted (as a per project permission) has a security problem: any who has permission to specify members in any of the projects, can grant "create project" to himself or to anybody else.